QuokkaStake/tmtop/README.md

 - work with ICS (fetching the validators list from the provider chain while taking the consensus from the consumer chain)
 - display both the consensus state for the last round (same way as pvtop, for example) or for all rounds (this is useful to see which rounds your validator has prevoted/precommitted on)
+- display the consensus state for a chain that didn't produce a single block (useful for genesis launch)

 See how it looks like (on Sentinel chain, which is cosmos-sdk based chain, and Nomic, which uses Tendermint but not cosmos-sdk):